 - No rules or regulations may be changed.
 Any additional requirements within the rules needed during the event will not be retrospective.
-(S10 4.9.4). - Competitors may not be substituted, change to another class nor change their aircraft, except under the provisions of 1.10.5.
+(S10 4.9.4). - Competitors may not be substituted, change to another class nor change their aircraft.

-1.9.6 PRACTICE & REST DAYS
+1.10.6 PRACTICE & REST DAYS

-An official practice period of not less than 2 and not more than 5 days immediately preceding the opening of the Championships shall be made available to all competitors.
-All the infrastructure for the competition (camping, maps, offices, scoring...) shall be ready for the first day of the official practice period.
-If practicable, on at least one practice day a task should be flown under competition conditions to test the integrity of the organisation.
+All the infrastructure for the competition (maps, offices, scoring...) shall be ready for the first day of the official practice period.
+If is possible, on at least one practice day a task should be flown under competition conditions to test the integrity of the organization.
 The scores thus generated shall not be counted.
 (S10 4.7.3)